DomizianoScarcelli/DomizianoScarcelli/README.md

 Below you can learn a little bit more about me, my projects, and my contributions.

-Currently I'm:
-- Developing a university project about multimodal emotion recognition using Audio, Video and Physiological Signals
-- Learning Nvim, so I can sell my mouse
-- Developing a Pokemon collection cards e-commerce
-- Shooting and sliding in Fortnite

 I have some experience in:
 - Web Development
 - Mobile Development